Lexi-Zhou/stats201-project-zzz/README.md

 Our model reveals that students often focus on a female professor's personality (e.g., sweet, nice) while emphasizing a male professor's professional status (e.g., professor).

 ## 🔧 Model diagnostics and revision
+### Model 1: Random Forest + Logistic Regression (RF&LR)
+We checked the confusion matrix, ROC-AUC, and tried to find the best parameter for RF and LR.

+#### 1. Model diagnostics and sensitivity checks
+- Our heatmaps of RF&LR in different conditions showed that function words are still prevelant in the final result, and NEG_prefix + Unigram token condition is most interpretable among all conditions.
+- Meanhwile, the accuracy, f1 score, ROC-AUC of the RF&LR model in different token conditions are all around 60%, indicating space for improvement.

+#### 2. Model revision: remove english stopwords and hyperparameter tuning by GridSearchCV
+- Learning from the metrics, we decided to remove 'english' stopwords and use hyperparameter to improve the performance of RF&LR model.
+- The hyperparameter tuning was set by GridSearchCV, with 70% focus on balancing RF&LR, so that two models can complement each other, and the other 30% focus on performance.
+- However, except for f1 score, both accuracy and ROC-AUC rate decreases for the updated strategy compared to the previous one, and the confusion matrix didn't report significantly more accurate gender predictions.
+Thus, we chose not to use the hyperparameter strategy, and only remove 'english' stopwords.
+Also, we chose NEG_prefix + Unigram based on diagnosis.

+#### 4. Final model:
+- Our final model implements a NEG_prefix + Unigram approach on the 'english' stopwords removed dataset.

 ### Model 2: Log-Odds Ration (LOR)
 We validated and refined our Log-Odds Ratio (LOR) model using the Monroe et al. (2008) framework.